ECS153/final-project-the-tigers/milestones.md

 ## DJ

-Last week: Improved register and login function, built a new view for Stripe payment
+Last week: Improved register and login function, built a new view for Stripe payment, built a chat function

-Next week: Use Firebase function to interact with Stripe, built a template for the chat function
+Next week: Use Firebase function to interact with Stripe, improve the security of the chat function

-Struck on: Separate the card number type in part in UI
+Struck on: Separate the card number type in part of pre-build UI

 ## LIUSIYU